NullVoxPopuli/emberconf-2023-resources/resources/pages/main/ideas/components.md

 <!--

+But!

-And what's crazy is that this is only a component-manager implementation away from actually working.
+this is only a component-manager implementation away (or one focussed night away) from actually working as a component.

 And it really shows how useful the `<template>` syntax is.

 I mean, this wouldn't at all be possible with classic two-file syntax.